 Creation of the World According to Norse Mythology

 According to Norse myths, the universe was created thanks to the death of Ymir, the first giant.
-Odin and his brothers Ticket y Vili They killed Ymir and with his body they created the world: his flesh formed the earth, his blood formed the oceans and rivers, and his skull became the sky.
+Odin and his brothers Ticket y Vili They killed Ymir and from his body created the world: his flesh formed the earth, his blood formed the oceans and rivers, and his skull became the sky.
+Besides creating the world, the gods also created the first humans.
+From two tree trunks, Odin and his two brothers brought to life… Ash y Embla, the first men and women on Earth.
+These creation concepts show how Norse myths are deeply connected to nature.

 Ragnarok: The End of the Gods

-El Ragnarok Ragnarok is a pivotal event in Norse mythology, often referred to as the "twilight of the gods."
+El Ragnarok Ragnarok is a pivotal event in Norse mythology, often referred to as the “twilight of the gods.”
 It marks the end of the world, the near-total destruction of all that exists; but it is also the beginning of a new era.
-Ragnarok is believed to be preceded by a series of signs and catastrophes, including the killing of Baldur, the chain of Loki, and the battles between the gods and the giants.
+Ragnarok is believed to be preceded by a series of omens and catastrophes, including the murder of… Baldur, the chain of Lokiand the battles between the gods and the giants.
+Ragnarok culminates in a great battle where even Odin will be killed by the wolf.
+FenrirHowever, all is not lost, as it is believed that some gods will survive to rebuild the world.
+In Norse myths, conflict is crucial for renewal.
+Ragnarok is not simply the end, but a way to restart the cycle of life and regeneration.
+Both the end and the new beginning are reflected in the cosmological vision of the ancient Norse.
+With the death and rebirth of the gods, Norse mythology offers us an eternal cycle of destruction and creation, symbolizing the constant transformation of the universe.